-Cyclophosphamide can cause fetal harm when administered to a pregnant woman based on its mechanism of action and published reports of effects in pregnant patients or animals.
-Exposure to cyclophosphamide during pregnancy may cause fetal malformations, miscarriage, fetal growth retardation, and toxic effects in the newborn.
+Based on its mechanism of action and published reports of effects in pregnant patients or animals, Cyclophosphamide Tablets can cause fetal harm when administered to a pregnant woman [see Clinical Pharmacology (12.1) and Nonclinical Toxicology (13.1)].
+Exposure to cyclophosphamide during pregnancy may cause fetal malformations, miscarriage, fetal growth retardation, and toxic effects in the newborn [see Data].
 Cyclophosphamide is teratogenic and embryo-fetal toxic in mice, rats, rabbits and monkeys.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, apprise the patient of the potential hazard to a fetus.
+Advise pregnant women and females of reproductive potential of the potential risk to the fetus.